Perspectives Language Reference

 Finally, each context and role act as namespace containers.
 Hence, qualified names can become quite long!

-Version 18 and later support a new style of identifier, based on a custom URI scheme, informally: model://authority/LocalModelName.
+Version 18 and later support a style of identifier that is based on a custom URI scheme, informally: model://authority/LocalModelName.
 Examples:

 Name form Explanation